Fahd-DevOps/Task_Backup/README.md

-Secure Encrypted Backup and Restore Scripts
+## Secure Encrypted Backup and Restore Scripts:

 These scripts allow you to perform secure encrypted backups of directories and restore them later using encryption.